kbckbc/washu_sp22_cse523/lab5_2.md

 ### Step7 - Find out where hexacode of strings are.(We're using them to build our own command)
 + We're going to build '/bin/bash' string.
 + In our program, there are a lot of same string already.
-+ Find out the addresses of the hexacodes and use them to build our command string
++ Find out the addresses of the hexacodes below.
 ```
 [03/02/22]seed@VM:Byeongchan$ readelf -x 10 ans_check7_static > a
 [03/02/22]seed@VM:Byeongchan$ vi a